List of sports events affected by the coronavirus pandemic | Taiwan News

 World half marathon championships in Gdynia, Poland on March 29 postponed to Oct.
 17.

-World race walking team championships in Minsk, Belarus from May 2-3 canceled.
+World race walking team championships in Minsk, Belarus from May 2-3 postponed to April 23-24, 2022.

 Hong Kong Marathon on Feb.
 9 canceled.